Pope Paul VI: Death

 From his bed he participated in Sunday Mass at 18:00.
 After receiving communion, the Pope suffered a massive heart attack, after which he lived on for three more hours.
 On 6 August 1978 at 21:41, Paul VI died in Castel Gandolfo.
 Before he died, the pontiff had been lucid after the first heart attack.
 An hour before his death, he said he felt dizzy and asked those present to continue the prayers in his stead.
 Present at his bedside at the time of his death were Cardinal Jean-Marie Villot, Bishop Giuseppe Caprio, and his personal secretary Pasquale Macchi, as well as two nuns and his personal physician.
 By the time the Pope died, he was already confined to bed due to a flare up in his chronic joint arthritis and could not get up to personally celebrate the Mass.
 Upon the initial heart attack, the Pope was immediately given oxygen; however, the Holy See indicated that his heart condition was aggravated by a pulmonary edema, or the seeping of fluid into the lungs.

 Syria declared nine days of mourning; Egypt declared seven days of mourning; Bolivia declared five days of mourning; Spain declared four days of mourning; Brazil, Italy Lebanon Portugal, Guatemala and Zaire declared three days of mourning; The Philippines declared one day of mourning.

 Paul VI left a will and a spiritual testament.
-Those were released by the Vatican shortly after his death.
-In it, he asked for his burial to be simple, and that his correspondence, personal memos and other writings be destroyed.
+These were released by the Vatican shortly after his death.
+He asked for his burial to be simple, and that his correspondence, personal memos and other writings be destroyed.
 He also legated all his belongings to the Vatican.

 Paul VI does not have an ornate sarcophagus, but is buried in a grave beneath the floor of Saint Peter's Basilica, in the Vatican Grottoes near the tombs of other popes.

 His position mirrors the statements attributed to Pius XI: "a Pope may suffer but he must be able to function" and by Pius XII.
 Pope Paul, reflecting on Hamlet, wrote the following in a private note in 1978:

 What is my state of mind?
 Am I Hamlet?
 Or Don Quixote?
 On the left?
 On the right?
 I do not think I have been properly understood.
 I am filled with 'great joy (Superabundo gaudio)' With all our affliction, I am overjoyed (2 Cor 2:4).

 His confessor, the Jesuit Paolo Dezza, said that "this pope is a man of great joy", and that:

 If Paul VI was not a saint, when he was elected Pope, he became one during his pontificate.
 I was able to witness not only with what energy and dedication he toiled for Christ and the Church but also and above all, how much he suffered for Christ and the Church.
 I always admired not only his deep inner resignation but also his constant abandonment to divine providence.